-Morningside College offers a Nursing Alumni Award.
-This award would be offered to a Morningside nursing alumni who enroll in courses that lead to advanced nursing degrees or certification offered by Morningside College.
-A nursing alumni is someone who completed a nursing degree or certificate at Morningside College.
+Morningside University offers a Nursing Alumni Award.
+This award would be offered to a Morningside nursing alumnus who enroll in courses that lead to advanced nursing degrees or certification offered by Morningside University.
+A nursing alumnus is someone who completed a nursing degree or certificate at Morningside University.